Clamentos/FabRISC/src/spec/Section6.typ

             [128], [Left as a free slot for implementation specific features.], [...], [...],
-            [254], [Left as a free slot for implementation specific features.], [255], [*Range end*: \ This mode simply signifies that the corresponding register value is the end of an address range started by the previous register.
+            [254], [Left as a free slot for implementation specific features.],

+            [255], [*Range end*: \ This mode simply signifies that the corresponding register value is the end of an address range started by the previous register.
 If the previous register does not specify an address range, then this mode will behave in the same way as mode 0.]
         )),

         [If multiple helper registers specify ranges, those ranges must be AND-ed together in order to allow proper automatic boundary checking.],

         [If multiple same events are triggered in the same cycle, then they must be queued to avoid loss of information.
-In order to avoid any ambiguity when such situations arise, the ordering convention gives the $"HLPR"_0$ the highest priority and $"HLPR"_n$ the lowest.],
+In order to avoid any ambiguity when such situations arise.
+The ordering convention, in case multiple events are generated for the same instruction address, gives the $"HLPR"_0$ the highest priority and $"HLPR"_n$ the lowest.],

         [It is important to note that the COVRnT, CUNDT, OVFLnT and UNFLnT events must overwrite the COVRE, CUNDE, OVFLE, UNFLE and DIV0E arithmetic exceptions (see section 3 and the subsections below for more information) of the EXC module if present, where $n = 1/8 dot 2^"WLEN"$.],

         comment([

             This bank can be used to aid the programmer in a variety of situations.
-A big one is memory safety: by specifying address ranges on instruction fetch, loads and stores, the system can automatically throw the appropriate exception when the constraint is violated without checking with a branch each time.
-This is helpful to avoid accidentally overwriting portions of memory, thus reducing chances of exploits and increase memory safety.
-The triggered exceptions can be caught in order to execute handling / recovery code without invoking the operative system.
+A big one is memory safety: by specifying address ranges on instruction fetch, loads and stores, the system can automatically throw the appropriate exception when the constraint is violated without explicitly checking with a branch each time.
+This is helpful to avoid unintentionally overwriting portions of memory, thus reducing chances of exploits and increase memory safety.
+The triggered exceptions can be caught in order to execute handling / recovery code without needing to invoke the operative system.

-            Another situation is debugging: by placing the desired breakpoints in the desired spots of the program, exceptions can be triggered and handled to perform things like memory dumping, or any other action that might help the programmer understand what might be going on.
-All of this can be achieved with near zero performance penalty and interference with the code.
+            Another situation is debugging: by placing the desired breakpoints in the desired spots of the program, exceptions can be triggered and handled to perform things like memory / state dumping, or any other action that might help the programmer understand what is going on in the system.
+All of this can be achieved with near zero performance penalty and interference with the actual code.

             One final application can be in handling unavoidable arithmetic edge cases without performance penalties, enabling safer arithmetic as well as aiding arbitrary precision data types.
         ])